maria-yampolskaya/maria-yampolskaya.github.io/_pages/about.md

 title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
-I am a graduate student in the [Physics Department](http://physics.bu.edu/) at Boston University.
-I've worked on research projects in a variety of fields, from disk packing on a torus to cyclotron simulations.
-I've recently settled into a (hopefully stable) energy minimum working on theoretical biophysics with [Pankaj Mehta](http://physics.bu.edu/~pankajm/).
-The group studies statistical mechanics of disordered systems.
-Currently I'm working on projects relating to single-cell RNA-sequencing and ecological dynamics as convex optimization.
+I am a graduate student working in biophysics theory in [Pankaj Mehta](http://physics.bu.edu/~pankajm/)'s group in the Boston University [Physics Department](http://physics.bu.edu/).
+I'm interested in statistical physics and how organization arises from complex systems.

+It's incredible how a single cell can develop into a complicated organism with highly specialized tissues.
+How does this process of development occur so consistently in billions of creatures across Earth?
+From error correction in DNA replication to robustness in cellular differentiation, development is a source of fascinating physical phenomena.
+I'm interested in modelling cell types as attractor basins in an energy landscape.
+I have developed a [package for analyzing single-cell RNA-sequencing](https://github.com/Emergent-Behaviors-in-Biology/scTOP) using a Hopfield-model-inspired algorithm from previous work by Pankaj's group.
+I'm applying this algorithm to samples created by our collaborators with stem cell differentiation protocols.
+I'm also interested in studying bifurcations in the Hopfield model to better understand cell fate decisions.